Twelve thousand centuries ago, long before the first humans

 rock survives, has been named the Hadean Eon by

 geologists.
 The name alludes both to the hellish conditions that

 prevailed on the young Earth and to the hidden nature of this time

 period.
 The oldest known whole rock, found at the Acasta

 River in the Northwest Territories of Canada, is about 4.055

 billion years old, and geologist have placed the end of the Hadean

-Eon at 4 billion years ago.
+Eon at this point in time.
 The Hadean was followed by the Archean